Core Couch Potato portfolios

 If you currently hold the TD e-Series by way of EasyWeb, the online banking platform that allows you to buy mutual funds you can continue to hold.
 That said, there was a recent change announced stating that you would no longer be able to add to those holdings.
 You would have to open up a discount brokerage account and purchase through that platform.
 There would be no fees for the purchase or sell orders.

-I am assuming that you can still get set up by way of an in-branch TD advisor if you’re a TD client.
-Check back in this space, I will look into these recent changes.
+You can still get set up by way of an in-branch TD advisor if you’re a TD client.

 For non-TD clients you might take a pass here and instead go for an ETF portfolio option, which is about half the cost of the TD e-Series funds.

 One of the greatest leaps in Couch Potato investing is the introduction of one-ticket ETFs.
-Investors can enter one ticker (ticket) symbol and receive a managed globally diversified ETF portfolio that matches their risk tolerance and time horizon.
+Investors can buy a single ETF and receive a managed globally diversified ETF portfolio that matches their risk tolerance.
 The fees are in the range of 0.20%.
-That’s about one-tenth the cost of a typical actively managed Canadian mutual fund!
-And they are automatically rebalanced, which means less work for you.
+That’s about 1/10 the cost of a typical actively managed Canadian equity mutual fund!
+And the asset allocation is automatically rebalanced, which means less work for you.

-Investors are loving it—these all-in-one ETF options are one of the fastest-growing segments of the ETF market, having increased to more than $4.5 billion within about two years.
+Investors are loving it—these all-in-one ETF options are one of the fastest-growing segments of the ETF market, having increased to more than $5 billion within the last two years.

-The choice between high-fee mutual funds and the 90%-off sale of a one-ticket option?
-Let’s call that a no-brainer.
+The choice between high-fee active mutual funds and the 90%-off sale of a one-ticket option could be called a no-brainer.
 It makes you wonder why the majority of Canadian investors are still invested in high-fee products.

 The one decision you do have to make is which all in-one ETF is most suitable for your goals, time horizon and risk level.
 And you’ll need to press the buy button yourself.
 As such, this option is for the self-directed investor.